activitypods/welcometomyplace/README.md

 yarn run link-semapps-packages
 ```

-Additionally, frontend packages need to be rebuilt, or your changes will not be taken into account.
+Additionally, frontend packages need to be rebuilt on every changes, or they will not be taken into account by ActivityPods.
+You can use `yarn run build` to build a package once, or `yarn run watch` to rebuild a package on every change.
+On every build, the new package will be published to Yalc.

-You can use `yarn run build` to build a package once, or `yarn run dev` to rebuild a package on every change.
+Thanks to Git hooks, the frontend packages will also be published to Yalc whenever git branches are changed.

 ## Deploy to production